mongodb/mongodbatlas-cloudformation-resources/ip-whitelist/README.md

-# MongoDB::Atlas::ProjectAPIWhitelist
+# MongoDB::Atlas::ProjectIPWhitelist

 Congratulations on starting development!

 Next steps:

-1. Populate the JSON schema describing your resource, `mongodb-atlas-projectapiwhitelist.json`
+1. Populate the JSON schema describing your resource, `mongodb-atlas-projectipwhitelist.json`
 2. The RPDK will automatically generate the correct resource model from the schema whenever the project is built via Make.
    You can also do this manually with the following command: `cfn-cli generate`